 The following explanation provides us with the operating principle of the proposed 7 watt LED driver SMPS circuit:

-Circuit Schematic and Functioning
+Circuit Diagram and Functioning

 1) The LED controller chip TPS92314A includes an advanced constant ON-time control feature for ensuring a high power factor at the input, and quasi-resonant switching for guarantying greater efficiency and minimum EMI emission.